Skip to main content

 Adding to cart… The item has been added

 Timeless Perfection.
-A rare genuine one of a kind Art Deco Ruby Ring.
+A rare genuine one of a kind Art Deco unheated bright red ruby and diamond ring in 18K gold.
 This antique ruby ring takes my breath away!

 The detail here is just superb.
 The setting is entirely traditionally handmade, the sides of the ruby and diamond cluster are decorated with intricate filigree details so the ring looks beautiful from every angle it is viewed.
 The color contrast of the red of the rubies and the white gold and sparkly white diamond accents is breathtaking.
 There are lovely geometric details combined with feminine motifs that make this custom designed handmade Art Deco ring very special indeed.